-- 1. Click Bookmarks in the toolbar of a sheet.
-The Bookmarks window opens. - 2.
+- 1. In a sheet, click Bookmarks in the asset panel. - 2.
 Right-click an existing bookmark, and then click Set as default bookmark. - 3.
 Click the bookmark.
-The Bookmarks window closes.
-The bookmark is shown in the top toolbar, and the selections are shown in the app. - 4.
+The bookmark is now listed as default and the selections are shown in the app. - 4.
 To test that the default bookmark is working properly, close and then reopen the app.
 The default bookmark sheet and selections should be shown.